 And why is it so clear in my mind?
 Most of my dreams are muddled and vague.

-What do you think is the significance of dreams?
-Or are they just particles of life mixed into a stew and stirred?
+What do you think the significance is of dreams?
+Are they just particles of life mixed into a stew and stirred into the universe?